 However, substance abuse can take a strong hold over a person, seeping into your very being.
 You don’t develop an addiction overnight, so it stands to reason that it will take a great deal of time and dedication to overcome your dependence on drugs or alcohol.

-Programs that focus on preventing relapse include extended care, aftercare program and sober living.
+Programs that focus on preventing relapse include extended care, aftercare program, sober living, and our Soledad House Alumni Program.
 These types of programs provide you with a solid foundation to your recovery.
 Additionally, they add a buffer before you step back into the real world.
 You gain extra time to build skills such as strong communication, trigger awareness, conflict management and self-awareness.

-A critical component of a quality rehabilitation program is relapse prevention.
-Here at Soledad House, we want you to move forward with the most resources at your disposal.
+A critical component of a quality rehabilitation program is relapse prevention and learning how to prevent relapse.
+Here at Soledad House, we want you to move forward with the most addiction recovery resources at your disposal.
 You don’t have to battle addiction on your own.
-Call us today at 866-314-3222 to begin your journey to wellness.
+Call us today at 866.314.3222 to begin your journey to wellness.